 • Take responsibility for the whole process – shooting, processing and printing.
 That is your quality guarantee.

-• Do sales promotion myself.
-My works can only be purchased from me.
+• Do public relations and this homepage myself.
+My works can be purchased from me only.
 That is your lowest-price-to-the-quality guarantee.

 • Always have about 50+ works on display in my studio, either as exhibitions with a theme or works in progress.

-Nowadays one must have a mission statement up front and any business must have a core concept.
-And of course people ask me now and then what kind of idea(s) my works are based on.
+Nowadays one must have a mission statement and any business must have a core concept.
+And people ask me now and then what kind of idea(s) my works are based on.

 • diversity of themes, seeing the big and the small world where I go;